Cost-sharing reductions is a form of financial assistance available to Marketplace enrollees.

 Under the Affordable Care Act (ACA) insurance companies have to provide assistance to consumers who pick a SILVER plan and who earn up to 250 percent of the Federal Poverty Level (FPL).

-What this means is insurance companies can receive from the federal government a subsidy to help cover the cost for providing plans with lower cost-sharing expenses — lower deductibles, coinsurance, copay or lower out-of-pocket maximum.
+What this means is insurance companies were supposed to receive from the federal government a subsidy to help cover the cost for providing plans with lower cost-sharing expenses — lower deductibles, coinsurance, copay or lower out-of-pocket maximum.
+Now insurance companies raise the premium to cover the added cost and the federal government raises the premium tax credit to offset the increased premium.

 The subsidy will vary according to the consumer’s percent of FPL.
 People with lower incomes receive the most assistance.